ALERTua/amazon_games_server_monitor/README.md

 # Amazon Games Server Monitor Discord Bot
+tested on New World and Throne and Liberty

 * DELAY_SEC - delay between checks
 * SERVER_NAME - server name to report about